 Gallery

-The Asheville Senior Chorus is an active Special Interest Group that meets every week as part of the Osher Lifelong Learning Institute (OLLI) at UNC-Asheville.
+The Asheville Senior Chorus is an active Community Partner that meets every week as part of the Osher Lifelong Learning Institute (OLLI) at UNC-Asheville.
 Led by Chuck Taft, they produce harmonious tunes while also building strong bonds and valuing shared moments.
 Their concerts feature a diverse range of musical styles and periods.

 ©2025.
 Asheville Senior Chorus.
 All Rights Reserved.